SYSC3110Proj/Jump_In_Proj/README.md

 Author:Ruixuan Ni,Craig Worthington
 * Direction.java: Enum file for valid gamepiece movement and orientations
 Author:Ruixuan Ni
-* Fox.java: Main object for Fox gamepiece
+* NewFox.java: Main object for Fox gamepiece
 Author: Mika Argyle
 * Rabbit.java: Main object for Rabbit gamepiece
 Author: Mika Argyle
+* Tile.java: Main object for the each square on the game board
+Author: Zewen Chen
-* Square.java: Main object for the each square on the game board
+* Board.java: Main object for the each square on the game board
 Author: Zewen Chen

 Test code: